Grace Millane's murderer appealing conviction and 17-year minimum jail sentence

 Justice Simon Moore said this was not a case where the strangulation was driven by rage or was premeditated.

-But Millane was vulnerable and appeared to be restrained, while the 28-year-old killer's actions in photographing her naked body after the murder were "depraved".
+But Millane was vulnerable and appeared to be restrained, he said, while the 28-year-old killer's actions in photographing her naked body after the murder were "depraved".

 "You were in a position of total physical dominance," the judge told the killer last month.